glhrmoura/offices/README.md

 # Offices

-A simple office list, where you can add, edit and delete offices.
+Office list manager, where you can add, edit and delete offices.
 Some animations and transitions were added to make the user experience more comfortable.

 Content: